melahn/helm-chartmap/README.md

 For more information about PlantUML, see <http://plantuml.com/>.

 The text file provides a simple text summary of the charts and images used, and the dependencies.
-It also detects anomolies such as a stable chart depending on an incubator chart.
+It also detects anomalies such as a stable chart depending on an incubator chart.
 You can see an example of a text file generated from Chart Map here &#8594; <https://melahn.github.io/helm-chartmap/alfresco-dbp/alfresco-dbp-1.5.0.txt>.

 ## Maven Central